lsxliron/Zahn-Center-Hackathon-Starter-Kit/README.md

 When parsing a sentence, it is important to understand what are the verbs, nouns, adjectives, etc. Doing so, we can actually understand what the user is asking.

-The first think we should do with a text input is to strip it from all the punctuation and tokenize it (just create a list of words).
+The first thing we should do with a text input is to strip it from all the punctuation and tokenize it (just create a list of words).
 After doing that, we can start finding the POS (parts of speech).

 You can find the full list of POS by running the following command
 ```python
 import nltk